 First, thank you for considering contributing to Ts.ED!
-It's people like you that make the open source community such a great community! 😊
+It is people like you that make the open source community such a great community! 😊

-We welcome any type of contribution, not only code.
-You can help with
+We welcome any type of contribution, not just code.
+You can help with:

 - Code: take a look at the open issues (opens new window).
-Even if you can't write code, commenting on them, showing that you care about a given issue matters.
+Even if you can't write code, commenting on them and showing that you care about a given issue matters.
 It helps us triage them.

 - Money: we welcome financial contributions in full transparency on our open collective (opens new window).

 Working on your first Pull Request?
-You can learn how from this free series, How to Contribute to an Open Source Project on GitHub (opens new window).
+You can learn how from this free series: How to Contribute to an Open Source Project on GitHub (opens new window).

 The bigger the pull request, the longer it will take to review and merge.
 Try to break down large pull requests in smaller chunks that are easier to review and merge.
 It is also always helpful to have some context for your pull request.
 What was the purpose?
 Why does it matter to you?

 We also welcome financial contributions in full transparency on our open collective.
 Anyone can file an expense.
-If the expense makes sense for the development of the community, it will be "merged" in the ledger of our open collective (opens new window) by the core contributors and the person who filed the expense will be reimbursed.
+If the expense makes sense for the development of the community, it will be "merged" in the ledger of our open collective (opens new window) by the core contributors, and the person who filed the expense will be reimbursed.

-If you have any questions, create an issue (protip: do a quick search first to see if someone else didn't ask the same question before!).
+If you have any questions, create an issue (opens new window) (protip: do a quick search first to see if someone else didn't ask the same question before!).
 You can also reach us at firstname.lastname@example.org.

-Gflow (opens new window) is a command line tool to help developer with the Git Flow process used in Ts.ED.
+Gflow (opens new window) is a command line tool to help developers with the Git process used in Ts.ED.

-Gflow help you to create a branch from production, rebase and run the test before pushing your branch on your remote repository.
+Gflow helps you create a branch from production, rebase and run the tests before pushing your branch on your remote repository.

 npm install -g gflow

-This command rebase your branch feature from the production branch, run the test and push your branch.
+This command rebases your branch feature from the production branch, runs the test, and pushes your branch.

 When your feature is ready to review, you can open a PR on Ts.ED github.

-After the PR has been accepted, the feature will be automatically merge on the master branch, but your feature isn't merge with the production branch.
+After the PR has been accepted, the feature will be automatically merged on the master branch, but your feature isn't merged with the production branch.

-To publish your feature on the production branch you need to run a this command:
+To publish your feature on the production branch you need to run this command:

-Ts.ED use docsify to convert markdown to HTML.
-In addition, all documentation in your code will be used to generate the Api documentation.
+Ts.ED uses docsify to convert markdown to HTML.
+In addition, all documentation in your code will be used to generate the API documentation.
 To preview your comments on a class you can run this command:

 npm run doc:serve

-- Ts.ED follow the git flow to generate a release note.
+- Ts.ED follows the git flow to generate a release note.
 To write your commit message see convention page (opens new window).

 - Please use TDD when fixing bugs.
-This means that you should write a unit test that fails because it reproduces the issue, then fix the issue and finally run the test to ensure that the issue has been resolved.
-This helps us prevent fixed bugs from happening again in the future
+This means that you should write a unit test that fails because it reproduces the issue, fixes the issue, and then finally runs the test to ensure that the issue has been resolved.
+This helps us prevent fixed bugs from happening again in the future.

-- Please create an issue before sending a PR if it is going to change the public interface of Ts.ED or includes significant architecture changes,
+- Please create an issue before sending a PR if it is going to change the public interface of Ts.ED or include significant architecture changes.